 Understanding the Challenges

-Inability to brush and floss properly.
-Medical conditions that affect movement, such as arthritis in the hands and fingers, make daily brushing and flossing difficult, if not impossible, to perform.
+- Inability to brush and floss properly.
+Medical conditions that affect movement, such as arthritis in the hands and fingers, make daily brushing and flossing difficult, if not outright impossible, to perform.
 It’s essential that patients who have difficulty brushing see their dentist regularly for thorough cleanings and exams.
 The dentist may also recommend a power toothbrush to make daily oral hygiene more comfortable.

-Dentures.
-If you wear dentures, the dentist will check to make sure they fit properly, look for any irritation in the mouth, and examine the appliance for wear and tear.
+- If you wear dentures, the dentist will check to make sure they fit properly, look for any irritation in the mouth, and examine the appliance for wear and tear.
 Aside from general discomfort, ill-fitting dentures can lead to more serious oral health concerns.
 Most dentures need to be relined or replaced every 7 to 10 years to ensure optimal function and comfort.

 A Compassionate Approach

 Providing comprehensive dental care for people with special needs requires a high level of expertise, patience, and compassion.
 Fortunately, advances in dentistry have significant benefits for elderly patients.
 Oral or intravenous sedation allows for even the most complex procedures while patients sleep.
 Less invasive procedures minimize recovery time.
 Even patient education has improved with new tools to help illustrate oral care techniques for both patients and caregivers.
-Overall, with a dentist who understands special needs for elderly patients, oral healthcare can be a positive and empowering experience for everyone involved.
+Overall, with a dentist who understands the special needs of elderly patients, oral healthcare can be a positive and empowering experience for everyone involved.